Morse Code Signals

 • If the message is understood, the following code is sent: . . . _ .

-If you have any questions about Morse Code, visit the Morse Code site at Wikipedia, or leave a comment below.
+If you have questions about Morse Code, visit the Morse Code site at Wikipedia or comment below.
 Also, check out our police 10 codes reference page.

 2 COMMENTS